 So, in short, a questionnaire is part of a survey.
 For the longer version, keep on reading.

 If you google the phrase “what is a survey”, you’ll find numerous definitions that repeat the word “examine”.
 To do a survey means to examine something and reveal valuable insights.

-A survey is a complex process that involves collecting data through one or several methods to discover something.
+A survey is a complex process that involves collecting data and managing it through one or several methods to discover something.
 You can use a survey to test a hypothesis, generate feedback, or discover trends.

 A survey is not a thing, but a process of things.

 Examples of surveys

 Whatever business you are running, customers come first if you want to succeed.
 By asking your customers to rate your products or services, you’ll get a better understanding of how to develop your business further.